rzw2/meta-chronoptics-coral/README.md

 > $ echo 'IMAGE_INSTALL_append = "python3-pip"' >> conf/local.conf \
 > $ echo 'IMAGE_INSTALL_append = "python3-opencv"' >> conf/local.conf

-Now can build the SD Card
+Now build the image
 > $ bitbake fsl-image-gui

-Once built create the SD Card.
+Flash the SD card
+> sudo umount /dev/sdX* \
+> $ zcat tmp/deploy/images/kea-c-rev-b/fsl-image-gui-kea-c-rev-b.wic.gz | sudo dd of=/dev/sdX bs=1M conv=fsync

+Where X is the SD drive, for example /dev/sda*

 Change from the default DTB to the USB Host DTB.

-Boot the camera.
+> $ cd /media/USERNAME/root/boot \
+> $ sudo rm imx8mq-var-dart-dt8mcustomboard.dtb \
+> $ sudo ln -s kea-c-rev-b-host.dtb imx8mq-var-dart-dt8mcustomboard.dtb

+Put the SD card into the camera and power the camera to boot.

 Log into the camera, either SSH, or use the USB Debug UART, or the HDMI screen with a mouse and keyboard.